EwartM/ewartm.github.io/add-rf-guice.md

 }
 ```

-Finally add a New > Java class called **'ServerBootstrapper'** with the content below in the com.example.app.server folder.
+Next, add a New > Java class called **'ServerBootstrapper'** with the content below in the com.example.app.server folder.
 We'll use this class later.
 ```java
 package com.example.app.server;